-SCI, along with the New Jersey Outdoor Alliance and Sportsmen’s Alliance Foundation, filed suit challenging the closure of New Jersey state lands to black bear hunting.
-To fulfill a campaign promise, and in complete contradiction to science-based wildlife management, New Jersey’s new Governor directed the responsible state agency to do all that it could to close down black bear hunting in the state.
+SCI, along with the New Jersey Outdoor Alliance and Sportsmen’s Alliance Foundation, filed suit challenging the 2018 closure of New Jersey state lands to black bear hunting.
+To fulfill a campaign promise, and in complete contradiction of science-based wildlife management, New Jersey’s new Governor directed the responsible state agency to do all that it could to close down black bear hunting in the state.
 SCI and the other hunting organizations’ lawsuit argues that the agency’s authority to close state hunting lands is limited because the Department of Environmental Protect cannot close the lands without reasonable justification and without involving the public.
 The case was briefed in New Jersey’s appellate court on a very expeditious schedule.
-On November 7, 2018, the court ruled that although the agency had not supported its decision, the court would send the case back to the agency to develop the reasons for the closure.
+On November 16, 2018, the court ruled that although the agency had not supported its decision, the court would send the case back to the agency to develop the reasons for the closure.
 The court allowed the December 2018 hunt to go forward.
 The court also ruled against SCI on other claims.
 The N.J.
 Supreme Court denied SCI and its partners’ request to have that court review the lower court’s decisions.
 The case now heads back to the agency for another, better informed decision.

 - Defense of Yellowstone Grizzly Bear Delisting (Crow Tribe et al. v.
 Zinke, et al.)

-After the FWS delisted the Greater Yellowstone Ecosystem (GYE) grizzly bears, several Indian tribes, anti-hunting groups, and one individual filed six separate lawsuits in the U.S district court in Montana challenging the delisting.
+After the FWS delisted the Greater Yellowstone Ecosystem (GYE) grizzly bears in 2017, several Indian tribes, anti-hunting groups and one individual filed six separate lawsuits in the U.S district court in Montana challenging the delisting.
 SCI and the NRA successfully intervened in all six cases, which were consolidated.
 After expedited briefing, the court held a hearing on August 30, 2018.
-In early September, the court held that the delisting was illegal for several reasons and put the bears back on the Endangered Species list.
-This ended planned hunts by Wyoming and Idaho.
+In early September, the court held that the delisting was illegal for several reasons and put the bears back on the federal threatened species list.
+That ended planned hunts by Wyoming and Idaho.
 The defendants and defendant-intervenors, including SCI and NRA, appealed the decision to the Ninth Circuit Court of Appeals.
 Briefing is scheduled to occur throughout 2019.
 Oral argument likely will not be heard until early 2020.

 - Challenge to FWS and NPS Alaska Hunting Regulations (SCI v.
 Zinke)